 Paper 2 has a uniting theme of World War One and we study texts that explore the effect of that war.
 Some of the texts, like the poetry of Wilfred Owen, were written during the war itself, whilst others are more modern interpretations of the war and its events.

 Finally, students complete a coursework assignment based on choices of texts, dependant on their areas of interest.

-English Language-Literature gives students the opportunity to combine their love of literature, creative writing and language analysis in one A-level.
-The course follows two main themes of study:
+English Language and Literature (OCR) gives students the opportunity to combine their love of literature, creative writing and language analysis in one A-level.
+The course follows these main themes of study:

 Component 1 focuses on an OCR anthology of 20 non-fiction spoken and written texts across different time periods and contexts.
 It involves comparative and contextual study based on the anthology and unseen texts.